-Governing Body/Head Teacher ensures there is a current whistle blowing policy and that staff have received a copy and had the opportunity to raise concerns.
-There is a culture, evident in school, to raise concerns about poor or unsafe practice and such concerns are addressed professionally and sensitively in accordance with agreed whistle blowing procedures.
+Our Governing Body/Headteacher have ensured that there is a current whistleblowing policy and staff are aware of this policy and understand its content.
+We have a culture where staff can raise concerns about poor or unsafe practice and such concerns are addressed professionally and sensitively in accordance with agreed whistleblowing procedures (see policy).

-Further guidance on whistle blowing can be found at this link.
-The NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
+Further guidance on whistleblowing is available here and the NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding safeguarding failures internally.
 Staff can call on 0800 028 0285 and the line is available from 8am to 8pm, Monday to Friday.
 Email: help@nspcc.org.uk